-Feeders Experiencing Seven or More Sustained Interruptions ("FESI-7")
+• Feeders Experiencing Seven or More Sustained Interruptions ("FESI-7")

 FESI-7 measures the number of feeders on Toronto Hydro's system that experienced seven or more interruptions exceeding one minute within a 12-month period.
-This measure provides the utility with insight into the number of customers experiencing especially poor service reliability.
+This measure provides insight into the number of customers experiencing especially poor service reliability.
+In 2021, 10 feeders exceeded the threshold.

-• Feeders Experiencing Six or More Sustained Interruptions ("FESI-6")
+Feeders Experiencing Six or More Sustained Interruptions ("FESI-6")

-FESI-6 Large Customers tracks the number of feeders serving large customers that experienced six or more interruptions exceeding one minute, not including Major Event Days and Loss of Supply.
-Measuring feeders experiencing outages at this threshold enables Toronto Hydro to account for customers with lower tolerance for interruptions and heightened reliability needs such as hospitals, water treatment plants, and commercial manufacturers.
+FESI-6 Large Customers tracks the number of feeders serving customers with average monthly peak demand greater than 1 megawatt, that experienced six or more interruptions exceeding one minute, excluding Major Event Days and Loss of Supply.2 Measuring feeders experiencing outages at this threshold enables Toronto Hydro to account for customers with lower tolerance for interruptions and heightened reliability needs such as hospitals, water treatment plants, and commercial manufacturers.
+In 2021, five feeders exceeded the threshold relative to 10 in 2020.